aji-ptn/Bird_view/How_to_Use_this_code.md

     Alpha = -54.2
     Beta = -2.8
     Zoom factor = 4

+Note: This Value can be change depend with position of camera on car. once you get the value, you dont have to re-celculate again
 ```
 to be able to change this value please open the file [link](get_projection_maps.py)